rmhorton/ROC_curves/ROC_utils_library/ROC_Utils_implementation_plan.md

 ### End of Section 8.0 ROC File Manager App

-## 8.1 ROC File Validation (New Feature)
+## 8.1 ROC File Validation (Updated)

 ### Purpose
-This section extends the ROC File Manager (Section 8.0) with **file validation** capabilities.
-The ROC File Manager becomes the central tool for verifying the correctness and integrity of ROC JSON files across the entire ROC app ecosystem.
-Validation ensures that all curves adhere to the canonical ROC Curve JSON Specification.

-Validation logic is implemented in the shared library `ROC_utils.js`, while the ROC File Manager displays errors and warnings to the user.

-The two components work together as follows:
-- **ROC_utils.js** performs structured validation and returns detailed results.
-- **ROC File Manager** presents these results and prevents the use or export of invalid curves.

-This prevents silent fixing, ensures user awareness of potential issues, and maintains ecosystem-wide data integrity.
+This updated version of Section 8.1 provides a **complete, stand-alone Codex prompt**, without referencing earlier sections.
+The ROC File Manager now includes a full file validation workflow powered by library functions in `ROC_utils.js`.

+The goals are:
+- Validate ROC curves on import
+- Report warnings and errors clearly to the user
+- Prevent invalid curves from being combined or exported
+- Keep all validation logic inside `ROC_utils.js`
+- Keep all UI work inside `roc_file_manager.html`

+This section is now fully self-contained and ready to paste into the implementation plan.

 ---

-### 8.1.1 Validation Responsibilities in `ROC_utils.js`
+## 8.1.1 Validation Responsibilities in `ROC_utils.js`
-`ROC_utils.js` must implement robust, testable validation functions.
-These functions must not modify any curves silently.
+`ROC_utils.js` must include robust, structured validation logic.

-#### A. Function: `ROCUtils.validateRocCurve(curve, curveId)`
+### A. New Function: `ROCUtils.validateRocCurve(curve, curveId)`
-Returns a structured report object of the form:
+Returns a report object:
 ```
 {
-  ok: boolean,            // true if curve is valid
+  ok: boolean,
-  fatal: boolean,         // true if errors require aborting import
+  fatal: boolean,
-  fixed: boolean,         // true if non-fatal auto-fixes were applied
+  fixed: boolean,
-  warnings: [ ... ],      // array of warning messages
-  errors: [ ... ],        // array of fatal error messages
+  warnings: [],
+  errors: [],
-  curveId: string         // identifying curve
+  curveId: string
 }
 ```

-#### B. Validation Rules (Fatal if violated)
-1. `fpr` must be non-decreasing.
-2. `tpr` must be non-decreasing.
-3. Arrays must be of equal length.
-4. Values must be numeric.
+### B. Fatal Errors (import must fail)
+- FPR not non-decreasing
+- TPR not non-decreasing
+- Arrays differ in length
+- Non-numeric values
-5. Curve must contain the required fields defined in the JSON schema.
+- Missing required fields from the ROC JSON schema

-#### C. Non-Fatal Issues (Auto-fix allowed, but warning required)
+### C. Non-Fatal Issues (may auto-fix, but warn)
-1. Missing (0,0) point — may be inserted.
+- Missing (0,0) point → insert with warning
-2. Missing (1,1) point — may be appended.
+- Missing (1,1) point → append with warning
-3. Duplicate adjacent points — may be removed.
+- Duplicate adjacent points → remove with warning
-4. Very small floating point reversals — may be corrected.
+- Very small floating-point reversals → correct with warning

-All auto-fixes must:
+All fixes must:
-- Leave an audit trail via `warnings`.
+- Be recorded in `warnings[]`
-- Never occur silently.
+- Never occur silently

-#### D. Function: `ROCUtils.validateRocMap(map)`
+### D. New Function: `ROCUtils.validateRocMap(map)`
-Validates all curves in a canonical ROC map.
+Validates all curves in the canonical ROC map.
 Returns:
 ```
 {